-The presiding officer convened the hearing, summarized procedures for the hearing, and explained that DEQ was recording the hearing.
-The presiding officer asked people who wanted to present verbal comments to sign the registration list, or if attending by phone, to indicate their intent to present comments.
+The presiding officer convened the hearing, summarized procedures for the hearing and explained that DEQ was recording.
+She asked people who wanted to present verbal comments to sign the registration list, or if attending by phone, to indicate their intent to present comments.
 The presiding officer advised all attending parties interested in receiving future information about the rulemaking to sign up for GovDelivery email notices.

 As Oregon Administrative Rule 137-001-0030 requires, the presiding officer summarized the content of the rulemaking notice.